Tyeia/wfbinder/content/7 - The Kalymos Sequence/Important Characters/Albrecht Entrati.md

 #### The Vessels

 At some point, Albrecht seemed to have frequently travelled to [1999](https://wiki.warframe.com/w/1999 "1999"), described by him as the **Plague Year**.
-In it he acted the Doctor and brought healing to the people in the following year, providing treatment to those infected by the [Techrot](https://wiki.warframe.com/w/Techrot "Techrot").
+In it he acted the Doctor and brought healing to the people in the following year, providing treatment to those infected by the [[Techrot]].

 Towards volunteers willing to contribute more than healing, he brought with him [Helminth](https://wiki.warframe.com/w/Helminth "Helminth") infusions to turn their bodies into partial [Warframes](https://wiki.warframe.com/w/Warframe "Warframe"), their bodies becoming newly attuned to the Void whilst their minds are kept intact, presumably for research purposes.
 [Arthur](https://wiki.warframe.com/w/Arthur "Arthur") and [Aoi](https://wiki.warframe.com/w/Aoi "Aoi") are implied to be two among the volunteers who came forward.
 Results of his researches can be seen written along the blackboards of the [Netracells](https://wiki.warframe.com/w/Netracells "Netracells") of his laboratories.